DIT112-V21/group-04/README.md

 #### <a href="https://github.com/DIT112-V21/group-04/wiki/Connectivity-between-car-emulator-and-Android-app"> Connectivity between car emulator and Android app</a>

-The connectivity feature is responsible for having the car emulator and the android app being able to connect to each other.
-When the car emulator and the android app are connected to each other via an AWS server or a local one they could communicate and send over different commands.
+The connectivity feature is responsible for having the car emulator and the Android app being able to connect to each other.
+When the car emulator and the Android app are connected to each other via an AWS server or a local one they could communicate and send over different commands.
 Every piece of information that the app and car needs to send to each other is going to be through MQTT.

 #### <a href="https://github.com/DIT112-V21/group-04/wiki/Continuous-integration">Continuous Integration</a>

 The project implements continuous integration by utilizing Github actions.
-There are two automated tests, an arduino CI and android CI test that run each time a developer pushes or creates a pr in the github page.
+There are two automated tests, an Arduino CI and Android CI test that run each time a developer pushes or creates a pr in the github page.
 The tests are runned on a universal system ensuring that our product works on all various types of systems.
 Following the continuous integration principle, allows the developers to quickly understand errors.

 #### <a href="https://github.com/DIT112-V21/group-04/wiki/Documentation">Documentation</a>